-The Division of Congenital Heart Surgery offers a Congenital Cardiac Surgery Fellowship one of only 11 national fellowships in congenital cardiac surgery recognized by the Accreditation Council for Graduate Medical Education.
-Participants in the fellowship program receive intense training in pediatric congenital heart disease, including heart and lung transplantation, in one of the world’s largest pediatric heart failure/ventricular assist device (VAD) programs.
-The programs at Texas Children’s, which are among the largest and most successful programs in the nation, also offer training in fetal surgery and adult congenital heart disease.
+The Division of Congenital Heart Surgery offers a Congenital Cardiac Surgery Fellowship which is one of only 11 national fellowships in congenital cardiac surgery recognized by the Accreditation Council for Graduate Medical Education.
+Participants in the fellowship program receive intense training in pediatric and adult congenital heart disease, heart and lung transplantation, and in one of the world’s largest pediatric heart failure/ventricular assist device (VAD) programs.
 This fellowship program has produced graduates that have taken leadership positions at prestigious institutions all over the world.

 The Division of Congenital Heart Surgery maintains an active research program across a broad spectrum.
-The division focuses specifically on congenital heart surgical outcomes and quality, pediatric heart and lung transplantation, mechanical circulatory support, neurodevelopmental protection, minimally invasive repair of congenital heart defects, aortic reconstruction, surgical repair of congenital coronary anomalies, and, in collaboration with Rice University, pediatric bioengineering.
-Dr. Fraser and his team at Texas Children’s were the lead institution for the 17-center Berlin Heart study and implanted more Berlin Heart devices than any other center during the study.
-Dr. Fraser and his team were instrumental in the FDA approval process for the Berlin Heart EXCOR® device.
+The Division focuses specifically on congenital heart surgical outcomes and quality, pediatric heart and lung transplantation, mechanical circulatory support, aortic reconstruction, surgical repair of congenital coronary anomalies, and, in collaboration with Rice University, pediatric bioengineering.